oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 #### Error Response {#authorization-code-error-response}

-If the request fails due to a missing, invalid, or mismatching redirection URI, or if the client identifier is missing or invalid, the authorization server SHOULD inform the resource owner of the error and MUST NOT automatically redirect the user-agent to the invalid redirection URI.
+If the request fails due to a missing, invalid, or mismatching redirect URI, or if the client identifier is missing or invalid, the authorization server SHOULD inform the resource owner of the error and MUST NOT automatically redirect the user-agent to the invalid redirect URI.

 An AS MUST reject requests without a `code_challenge` from public clients, and MUST reject such requests from other clients unless there is